CMU-CBML/NeuronTransportIGA/README.md

 * **Notes:**
 1. The neuron skeleton dataset can be downloaded from [NeuroMorpho.org](http://neuromorpho.org/).
 Before using the downloaded dataset, user needs to visualize the skeleton using TREES Toolbox and check the skeleton to make sure the geometry only has bifurcation structure and has no overlap.
 The bad geometry needs manual modifying right away.
 2. In *mesh_parameter.txt*, user need to set five parameters:
-    * n_noisesmooth:      set iteration steps for noise, default: 100
+    * n_noisesmooth:      set iteration steps for noise smoothing, default: 100
     * ratio_bifur_node:   set bifurcation nodes smooth ratio, range: 0 to 1
     * ratio_noisesmooth:  set noise smooth ratio, range: 0 to 1
     * seg_length:         set the Bezier smooth segments length, the value mainly depends on the neuron scale